Belbin 9 Team Roles

 Start by generating a Belbin Individual Report and discover your own behavioural strengths.

-From there, you can use Belbin Team Reports to identify group dynamics and areas for improvement.
+Afterward, you can use Belbin Team Reports to identify group dynamics and areas for improvement.

-From functional to phenomenal!
+Then you move from functional to phenomenal!

 Belbin Team Roles